These Democratic lawmakers won't be attending Trump's inauguration

-Twenty-four Democratic lawmakers now say they are skipping Donald Trump's inauguration ceremony on Jan.
-20, a number that grew Saturday after the president-elect dismissed a congressman who is a civil rights icon as "all talk."
+Thirty-one Democratic lawmakers now say they are skipping Donald Trump's inauguration ceremony on Friday after more representatives made their boycott plans known on Martin Luther King Jr. Day.

-Some Democrats had said they were boycotting the event prior to Saturday, but more Democratic members of the House said they would not attend after Trump in a series of tweets attacked Rep. John Lewis of Georgia, who a day earlier said he doesn't see Trump as a "legitimate president" due to alleged Russian interference in the election.
+Some Democrats had said they were boycotting the event before the weekend, but more Democratic members of the House said they wouldn't attend after Trump in a series of tweets attacked Rep. John Lewis of Georgia, who a day earlier said he doesn't see Trump as a "legitimate president" because of Russia's alleged interference in the election.

 Trump dismissed Lewis, a Freedom Rider who was beaten during a 1965 march in Selma and was arrested and jailed repeatedly in opposition to segregation, as "all talk, talk, talk — no action or results."

-The attack, coming just days before Martin Luther King Jr. Day, seems to have energized a number of Lewis' fellow Democratic lawmakers, as they joined his boycott of the inauguration after Trump's tweet storm.
+The attack, coming just days before Martin Luther King Jr. Day, seems to have energized a number of Lewis' fellow Democratic lawmakers, as they joined his boycott of the inauguration after Trump's tweet storm, some using the hashtag #StandWithJohnLewis.

 Below are the Democratic lawmakers who do not plan on attending.